GhostsonAcid/AudioClipboard/README.md

 In the project snapshot you would like to paste into, select an audio track and use the "Pre-Paste Files" function.
 This step ensures that all of the necessary audio source files are embedded or imported into the current session as required.

 > [!TIP]
-> Always use "View File List" before pre-pasting to ensure proper file usage, and consider using the "Manually Select Files to Use" feature to redirect pasted regions to different/better sources.
+> Always use "View File List" before proceeding to ensure proper file usage, and consider using the _"Manually Select Files to Use"_ feature to redirect pasted regions to different/better sources (-see additional info below).

 ### Step 3:

-Select the audio track you wish to paste onto and use the "Paste Regions" function. --> Click OK and watch your regions appear! _~Done!_
+Select the audio track you wish to paste onto and use the "Paste Regions" function. → Click OK and watch your regions appear!

+_~Done!_

 -----------------------------------------------------------------------------------------------------------------------------

-## Other Things You Can Do Using AudioClipboard
+## Additional Features/Uses

 The following is a series of examples of what you can do using AudioClipboard.